-On March 8, 2018 I met with James Nagareda, the Executive Director of the Japanese American Museum Of San Jose, to donate footage of an interview of Robert Nakamoto, who had been in a Japanese Internment Camp during World War II.
+On March 8, 2018 I met with James Nagareda, the Executive Director of the Japanese American Museum of San Jose, to donate footage of an interview of Robert Nakamoto, who had been in a Japanese Internment Camp during World War II.
 One of my mentors, former Navy Admiral Hugh Upton, filmed the interview at his home in Oakton, Virginia.

-Hugh Upton helped my classmates David Nguyen, Stephanie Altoff and I to find individuals to interview for our Advanced Placement U.S. History World War Two project.
+Hugh Upton helped my classmates David Nguyen, Stephanie Altoff and I to find individuals to interview for our Advanced Placement U.S. History World War II project.
 Hugh Upton was friends the German couple Mr. and Mrs. Roceske, who were civilians living in been in Bermin, Germany while it was bombed by the British Royal Air Force, former Navy Frogman Grinstead who served in the Allied front in Europe, and Robert Nakamoto who was in an internment camp in Tupaz, Utah as a child.

 My classmate David Nguyen conducted the interview of Nakamoto, asking him about his life in the internment camp.
 In 1942, Nakamoto’s family had only one week to prepare for their move from their home in Sacramento, California to a camp in Utah.
 Nakamoto and his family were a few of the total 506 Japanese Americans who were moved out of their homes by “Western Defense Command” and “The Fourth Army Wartime Civil Control Administration”.